-Tired of having your lettuce go bad before you get a chance to use it?
-Here's how to store loose leaf and head lettuce, so it stays fresh for a week or more.
+Don't let your lettuce go bad before you get a chance to use it.
+Learn how to store loose-leaf and head lettuce so it stays fresh for a week or more.

 - Wash your lettuce, and remove any damaged leaves.
-Do this even if you bought bags of prewashed lettuce.
-They're known to carry E. coli.
+Do this even if you bought bags of prewashed lettuce, since they're known to carry E. coli.

 - Dry your lettuce thoroughly.
-If you have a salad spinner, use it to dry your lettuce.
-It'll remove the excess water, without bruising the lettuce.
-If you don't have one, just gently pat the lettuce dry with a paper towel or dish towel.
+If you have a salad spinner, use it.
+It'll remove the excess water without bruising the lettuce.
+If you don't have one, gently pat the lettuce dry with a paper towel or dish towel.

-- Wrap the lettuce in dry paper toweling, and place it in a plastic bag or storage container.
+- Wrap the lettuce in a dry paper towel and place it in a plastic bag or storage container.
 You can reuse the container it came in, as long as you wash it first.

-- To maintain the proper temperature and moisture level, store your lettuce in the crisper drawer in your refrigerator.
+- To maintain the proper temperature and moisture level, store your lettuce in the crisper drawer in your fridge.

 - Replace the paper towel anytime it feels especially wet.
 This is the key to keeping your lettuce from getting slimy.

-- Check your lettuce every day or two, and remove any leaves that are beginning to go bad.
+- Check your lettuce every day or two.
+Remove any leaves that are beginning to go bad.
 This will keep the rest of the lettuce from spoiling.

 Leave the heads intact and unwashed until you're ready to use them.
-Then, place them in the crisper drawer in your fridge with some paper towels.
+Store them in the crisper drawer in your fridge with some paper towels.
 They'll absorb any excess moisture, so your lettuce doesn't spoil prematurely.
 Swap out the paper towels as they become soggy.